zapaz/forge-deploy-lite/README.md

 ```

 In this case, run the validate script to get a validation (`pnpm deploy:validate`) of this deployement.
-Sometimes deployments fails and this `..._last` address is not deployed, in this case just relauch deploy script (`pnpm deploy:broadcast`).
+Sometimes deployments fails and this `..._last` address is not deployed, in this case just relaunch deploy script (`pnpm deploy:broadcast`).
 No worry to delete this field.

 ## todo
 - document howto to also include deploy in tests